joaquinco/mserver/README.md

 # Music web server

-Flask web server with socketio server.
-Servs as a shared frontend to Music Player Daemon.
+Web server that works as a shared frontend to Music Player Daemon.

-The whole documentation is based on debian based distributions.
+The whole documentation is based on Debian based distributions.

 ## Introduction